tooploox/oya/README.md

 containing an Oyafile that are marked as "changed".

 It then walks the list,
-running the matching hook in each.
-CI/CD tool-specific script outputting list of modified files in buildable directories given the current hook name.
+running the matching task in each.
+CI/CD tool-specific script outputting list of modified files in buildable directories given the current task name.
      - each path must be normalized and prefixed with `+`
      - cannot be overriden, only valid for top-level Oyafile
      - in the future, you'll be able to override for a buildable directory and